How Enterprise Adoption of Artificial Intelligence Must Shift in 2020

 In 2020 and beyond, AI adoption in enterprises will become a focal point of interest.
 Previously, we only had to design products that worked.
 Now, we have to go a step further when designing AI-based products, and we must consider the human emotional factors in order to make these products more adoptable.

-The AI industry already has already explored many adoption strategies.
+The AI industry has already explored many adoption strategies.
 One example is “explainability.”
 Today, AI faces the “black box” problem.
 While we are able to see the results and outputs that AI helps produce, it is often unclear how AI makes certain conclusions.
 In the future, we’ll see a greater attempt to make this “black box” more transparent, giving us a more explainable AI that is easier to adopt.
 Other examples include more empathic AI, more accountable AI, and more ethical AI — all trends that will continue to develop to make AI more adoptable in the workplace.

 Related Article: The Next Frontier for IT: AI Ethics